 How does a vendor get certified?

-- If a trading partner passes the audit with 90% or greater accuracy for both physical product data and case dimensions, a trading partner is considered “certified” by Target.
+- If a trading partner passes the audit with 90% or greater accuracy for physical product data, a trading partner is considered “certified” by Target.

 - Certification lasts for three (3) years with only yearly interim audits on new and top selling items.
 Failures in connection with these yearly interim audits could lead to compliance charges being assessed.

-- If a trading partner fails to score 90% or greater on either the physical product data or case dimension audit, the trading partner will have at least 120 days to review and update its item data before another audit will take place.
+- If a trading partner fails to score 90% or greater on the physical product data audit, the trading partner will have at least 120 days to review and update its item data before another audit will take place.

 - Results of an audit will be communicated to the trading partner at the end of the audit.